wzulfikar/lifelog/programming/rails.md

 create index for user email: `add_index :users, :email, unique: true

 The way to do this is with a callback, which is a method that gets invoked at a particular point in the lifecycle of an Active Record object.`

+> The way to do this is with a callback, which is a method that gets invoked at a particular point in the lifecycle of an Active Record object.